dieguscl/obsidian/Transpara/Powershell-PI/Use docs.md

 ## Prerequisites
-- A PI interface already configured
+Before proceeding, ensure you meet the following requirements:
+- **Configured PI Interface**: Your environment should already have a PI interface set up and operational.
-- Ability to open a Powershell session with administrator privileges
+- **Administrative Access**: You need the capability to open a PowerShell session with administrator privileges.
--
+- **Execution Policy**: Your PowerShell execution policy must be configured to allow script execution, ensuring you can run scripts as needed.
+## Installation process
 1. Download the `.zip` file and extract it anywhere
 2. Go to the `AutomationScripts` folder and edit the `data_sources.csv` file according to the data sources that are desired to be extracted from.
 Here are the most used columns to modify the settings of the data extractor
 ### Data Extractor Configuration
 Configure your data extractor by editing the `data_sources.csv` file with these settings:

 | Setting | Description |